-Investigating the evolution of the Chief Control Officer (1LOD) in the new regulatory era.
+Exploring the role of the Chief Control Officer

 As a reaction to the 2008 Credit Crunch and the issues the Financial Services industry faced in its aftermath, many banks created a new executive role: The Chief Control Officer (CCO 1LOD).

 This role quickly became vital in helping banks to identify conduct issues and help pave a path towards banks regaining the trust of the investors and societies they serve.